vedaldi/practical-cnn-reg/doc/instructions.md

 > **Questions:** Look carefully at the generated table and answer the following questions:
 >
 > 1. How many layers are in this network?
-> 2. What is the support (height and width) and depth (number of feature channels) of each intermediate feature map?
+> 2. What is the support (height and width) and depth (number of feature channels) of each intermediate tensor?
 > 3. How is the number of feature channels related to the
 >    dimensions of the filters?

 The last row reports the *receptive field size* for the layer.
 This is the size (in pixels) of the local image region that affects a particular element in a feature map.

 > **Question:**  what is the receptive field size of the pixel in the output image (generated by the prediction layer)?
-Discuss whether a larger receptive field size might be preferable for this problem.
+Discuss whether a larger receptive field size might be preferable for this problem and how this might be obtained.

 ### Part 3.3: learning the network {#part3.3}

 In this part we will use SGD to learn the CNN from the available training data.
 As noted above, the CNN must however terminate in a loss layer.
-We add one such layer as follwos:
+We add one such layer as follows:

 ```.language-matlab
 % Add a loss (using our custom layer)